ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 date: 2020-09-11T16:53:35.714Z
 mainTag: Intro To Rust Series
 socialImage: /media/rust-logo.png
-description: Part 1 of the Intro To Rust Series.
+description: Part one of the Intro To Rust Series.
 Today, we look at why you should consider Rust and some of the benefits it provides over other languages.
 tags: